osLeonardo/second-brain/README.md

 # Hi there! 👋
 ### I'm Leonardo, a Fullstack Developer based in Brazil.

-I work with TypeScript, Angular, C# and .Net 6.
+I work with TypeScript, Angular Material, C# and .Net 6.

 My main interests are:
  - 🏎️ Automotive world;